 No, you can cook chicken straight from frozen in the air fryer, but it will take longer than cooking it after thawing.

 Yes, you can!
 Just make sure the container is safe for the oven (this means it will be fine in the air fryer as well) and that it fits inside.
-If not, you can move it to another oven safe dish that fits.
+If not, you can move it to another oven-safe dish that fits first.

-Yes, compared to the oven frozen food does cook faster in an air fryer.
+Yes, compared to the oven, frozen food cooks faster in an air fryer.

 Specific Cook Times & Temperatures